 If your Saflok encoder is not working, check a few things.

-- Check that the cable connecting your Saflok encoder to a computer is secure, with no exposed wires or damage.
-If there is any visible damage on either end of this cable, you will need to replace it before attempting to use your safe lock again.
+Check that the cable connecting your Saflok encoder to a computer is secure, with no exposed wires or damage.
+If there is any visible damage on either end of this cable, you must replace it before attempting to use your safe lock again.

-- Check the power supply.
+Check the power supply.
 The first thing to check is whether or not the device has power.
-If there isn’t any light coming on, it could mean that there’s no power running through the system at all.
+If there isn’t any light coming on, it could mean that there’s no power running through the system.

-- Make sure that both ends are clean and dry before continuing with programming.
-You can use rubbing alcohol or an alcohol-based sanitizing wipe for this task if needed (make sure no residue remains after cleaning).
+Make sure that both ends are clean and dry before continuing with programming.
+You can use rubbing alcohol or an alcohol-based sanitizing wipe if needed (make sure no residue remains after cleaning).

-- Check for other errors on labels by looking at error codes listed by your printer manufacturer (if applicable).
+Check for other label errors by looking at error codes listed by your printer manufacturer (if applicable).
 This can give some insight into what may be causing problems with your Saflok encoder so that they can be fixed accordingly!

-Saflok MT RFID is a hotel door lock system that includes an electronic locking mechanism and a proximity card reader.
+Saflok MT RFID is a hotel door lock system with an electronic locking mechanism and a proximity card reader.
 If your Saflok MT RFID locks have problems, you can try troubleshooting with the following steps:

 Saflok key troubleshooting